Knowledge Hub

 In 2023, the Financial Services and Markets Act 2023 granted the FCA and PRA more power to set specific conditions when approving new controllers, even if there's no major issue that would normally cause a rejection.

-This new ability helps the FCA and PRA better protect the financial system, making sure that companies changing hands remain stable and safe.
+This new ability enables the FCA and PRA to protect the financial system better, ensuring that companies changing hands remain stable and secure.

 As a potential new controller, be prepared for additional requirements and consider seeking expert advice to navigate these changes effectively.